mjdarvishi/flutter_custom_state_managment/README.md

 ## using stream controller and inherit widget
-In this way you create a stream controller and share this stream controller cross all incester widget with inherited widget
+In this way you create a stream controller and share this stream controller cross all ancestor widget with inherited widget

 ```